FourierDrive/Repo/docs/storage/mmc/system_model.md

 # System Model

-The eMMC network consists of a Host and a Device, typically communicating between a single host and one or more devices.
+The eMMC network consists of a host and a device, typically communicating between a single host and one or more devices.

 ## Host